amazon-ion/ion-schema/spec.md

 The structure of a `id` string (per the example above) is defined by the schema authority responsible for the schema/type(s) being imported.
-Note that runtime resolution of a schema over a network presents availability and security risks, and should thereby be avoided.
+Note that runtime resolution of a schema over a network presents availability and security risks, and should therefore be avoided.

 When resolving a schema, authorities may choose to follow well-known patterns; for example:
   - a filesystem authority might specify that an `id` string corresponds to an ISL file relative to some base, e.g.:
     `"{base}/com/example/core/Customer.isl"`
-  - a REST authority might specify that a `id` string is a resource URL that corresponds to an ISL file, e.g.:
+  - a REST authority might specify that an `id` string is a resource URL that corresponds to an ISL file, e.g.:
     `"https://{host}:{port}/{base}/com/example/core/Customer"`
     (again, note the inherent availabilty and security risks here)